 Shaviyani Atoll, 20209, Maldives

 The Maldives might be the finest destination for world-class swimming pools.
 But the Fairmont Maldives may have the most photographed pool in this fascinating nation of islands.
 An all-suites resort with private infinity pools, Fairmont Maldives’ signature pool is the eye-catching 200 meter infinity pool.
-Each of the 120 villas have stairs leading to turquoise blue lagoon, allowing guests to swim up to their rooms.
-Located on Shaviyani Atoll, the Fairmont Maldives also features Coralarium, the world’s first underwater museum.
+Each of the 120 villas have stairs leading to turquoise blue lagoon, allowing you to swim up to your room.
+On the Shaviyani Atoll, the Fairmont Maldives also features Coralarium, the world’s first underwater museum.
+Here you will discover incredible sculptures and artwork by Jason deCaires Taylor.

 Related: Best Hotel Swimming Pools in America